Helpful information from The Vein Center at Wilmington Surgical

 Do I need my primary doctor to refer me to The Vein Center at Wilmington Associates?

 Depending on your insurance, a referral from your physician may be needed, but it isn’t generally required of people with PPO insurance.
-Also, no physician referral is required to be screened at one of our free screening events.
 Because spider veins are considered an aesthetic, non-medical concern, treatment is entirely elective and also requires no physician referral.

 What can I expect to happen during my first visit?

 Plan to arrive early to complete paperwork.
 You can save time by downloading and completing your paperwork prior to your appointment.
 During the visit you will have an ultrasound screening of your legs.
 Thereafter, one of our vein physicians will discuss the findings and your next steps, including recommendations for the most appropriate minimally invasive treatment.

 How many treatments will I need to resolve my vein problem?